matter-labs/zksync-web-era-docs/docs/api/hardhat/plugins.md

 With the hardhat-zksync-toolbox plugin installed and imported, you will have access to all of the supported plugins and will be able to use them as needed in your project.

 > **_NOTE:_** To learn more about using any of the plugins that are supported by the hardhat-zksync-toolbox plugin, you can refer to their documentation below.

 ## `hardhat-zksync-solc`

 This plugin is used to provide a convenient interface for compiling Solidity smart contracts before deploying them to zkSync 2.0.

-### Npm
+### Installation

 [@matterlabs/hardhat-zksync-solc](https://www.npmjs.com/package/@matterlabs/hardhat-zksync-solc)